 I squinted to find something I liked about it, but couldn’t.
 After visiting her site, I did a local search for the products and service Maggie’s shop provided.
 Nothing!
 Not only were there no business listings for her shop in the over 20 legitimate FREE business directories, but there was no mention of the shop anywhere online that I could find, aside from the website.
 Maggie’s shop did not rank at all on Google, and there were no reviews or social media channels for her shop to be found.
 Strike Two and Strike Three!

 So how could a shop that had no web presence be so busy, and appear viable?
 For one, Maggie had a good location.
 The sign outside of her shop, though dated and a bit weathered, was visible from every point of the busy intersection I passed by about once a month.
-Maggie has also been in business here in the valley for over ten years, so obviously many already knew her shop’s location.
+Maggie has also been in business here in the valley for over four years, so obviously many already knew her shop’s location.

 A few weeks later, as I stopped for a red light across from the flower shop, I decided to drop in and say “hi” to Maggie, and to tell her how impressed I was at how busy her shop was, with almost no local web presence.
 She poured me a cup of coffee and proceeded to open up about how she worked 60+ hour weeks, how she gave away free flowers to those who could not afford them, and how appreciative those people were.
 She went on and into detail about her struggles to keep the business alive and even mentioned how purchasing her sign almost broke her financially.